-In 1957 Rev’d Frances Jarrell started a Unity study group at the Pompano Beach Chamber of Commerce on East Atlantic Avenue.
+In 1957 Rev. Frances Jarrell started a Unity Study Group at the Pompano Beach Chamber of Commerce on East Atlantic Avenue.
 She had previously been the founding minister of Unity of Delray, but resigned her post there to start a ministry closer to her Fort Lauderdale home.
-A church office was established at 5 NE 27th Avenue, in Pompano.
+A church office was established at 5 NE 27th Avenue, in Pompano Beach.

-In January, 1959 Articles of Incorporation/Bi-Laws including thirty-eight founding members was recorded, and Charter granted by Unity School of Christianity in Lees Summit, MO.
+In January, 1959 Articles of Incorporation/By-Laws including thirty-eight founding members were recorded, and a Charter granted by Unity School of Christianity in Lees Summit, MO.
 In April of 1959, newly incorporated Unity Church of Pompano Beach purchased the present land at 261 SE 13th Avenue for $7,000.00 via owner financing, to be paid off in three equal installments.
-Unity Church of Pompano Beach was was well on its way!
+Unity Church of Pompano Beach was well on its way!

 Below is from the same local Boca newspaper, dated Thursday, April 14, 1960, referring to Easter Sunday, April 17, 1960.
 (Again, from the ‘Church News’ section.)
 I find the timing interesting here – the Chamber needed Unity of Pompano to vacate LITERALLY the day BEFORE Easter!
 They had to hold Easter Services in some kind of a structure on the church grounds.
 Obviously from a March 13 Ground Breaking to April 17th Easter Sunday, just a month, the church could NOT have been completed.